electron/website/blog/electron-20.md

 ## Breaking & API Changes

-Below are breaking changes introduced in Electron 19.
+Below are breaking changes introduced in Electron 20.
 More information about these and future changes can be found on the [Planned Breaking Changes](https://www.electronjs.org/docs/latest/breaking-changes) page.

+### Default Changed: renderers without `nodeIntegration: true` are sandboxed by default

+Previously, renderers that specified a preload script defaulted to being unsandboxed.
+This meant that by default, preload scripts had access to Node.js.
+In Electron 20, this default has changed.
+Beginning in Electron 20, renderers will be sandboxed by default, unless `nodeIntegration: true` or `sandbox: false` is specified.

+If your preload scripts do not depend on Node, no action is needed.
+If your preload scripts do depend on Node, either refactor them to remove Node usage from the renderer, or explicitly specify `sandbox: false` for the relevant renderers.

-### Unsupported on Linux: `.skipTaskbar`
+### Removed: `.skipTaskbar` on Linux

-The BrowserWindow constructor option `skipTaskbar` is no longer supported on Linux.
-Changed in [#33226](https://github.com/electron/electron/pull/33226)

-### Removed WebPreferences.preloadURL

-The semi-documented `preloadURL` property has been removed from WebPreferences. [#33228](https://github.com/electron/electron/pull/33228). `WebPreferences.preload` should be used instead.
+On X11, `skipTaskbar` sends a `_NET_WM_STATE_SKIP_TASKBAR` message to the X11 window manager.
+There is not a direct equivalent for Wayland, and the known workarounds have unacceptable tradeoffs (e.g. Window.is_skip_taskbar in GNOME requires unsafe mode), so Electron is unable to support this feature on Linux.

 ## End of Support for 17.x.y